NullCascade/morrowind-mods/Sophisticated Save System/readme.txt

  1.1.0 [2018-08-20]:
     * Fixed issue where saves would be created right after loading a game.
     * Moved configuration to the Mod Config Menu.
+    * Added ability to delete old file structure for old installations.

  1.0.2 [2018-06-04]:
     * Fixed issue where saves would be created during character generation.